Security Company Liability for Assaults in Bars, Clubs and Other Establishments

 New York law also recognizes that security companies owe a duty to the premises’ patrons where the provisions of the contract evidence that the parties intended to confer a direct benefit on the third-party to protect him or her from physical injury.
 Security guards who voluntarily provide security services or who are under a contractual duty to provide security services for an establishment do owe a duty to protect patrons from the foreseeable assaults.
 Likewise, New York law recognized that the broad language in security company’s employee manual can impose a duty upon the security company’s employees to protect the patrons of the establishment from violence.

-In bars and clubs, in New York City and Westchester with bar scenes, including Manhattan, Queens, the Bronx, Brooklyn, Yonkers, White Plains, New Rochelle and Port Chester, violent patrons are often an inevitability.
+In bars and clubs, in New York City and New York with bar scenes, including Manhattan, Queens, the Bronx, Brooklyn, Yonkers, New Rochelle and Port Chester, violent patrons are often an inevitability.
 Where bar security fails to provide pat downs or metal detector searches, where there is a history of weapons or gang activity, often serious injuries and even death because of stabbings and shootings are the unfortunate result.

 Likewise, too often bars and clubs hire unqualified security guards.
 New York’s Security Guard Law has strict registration requirements which exclude felons from working as security guards and requires training.
 Where unlicensed and unqualified security guards are employed they are often incapable of providing adequate security.

-Our New York City and Westchester personal injury and wrongful death attorneys regularly handle personal injury and wrongful death cases in New York City (Bronx, Manhattan, Queens and Brooklyn), Westchester, including the towns of White Plains, Rye, Scarsdale, Yonkers, Mamaroneck, Elmsford, Mount Vernon, Bronxville, Ossining, Port Chester, Greenburgh, New Rochelle, Irvington, Tarrytown, Sleepy Hollow, Valhalla, Mount Pleasant and Mount Kisco.
-From our Manhattan and White Plains offices our New York wrongful death and accident lawyers are ready to hold security companies who don’t do their jobs accountable.
+Our New York City personal injury and wrongful death attorneys regularly handle personal injury and wrongful death cases in New York City (Bronx, Manhattan, Queens and Brooklyn), Rye, Scarsdale, Yonkers, Mamaroneck, Elmsford, Mount Vernon, Bronxville, Ossining, Port Chester, Greenburgh, New Rochelle, Irvington, Tarrytown, Sleepy Hollow, Valhalla, Mount Pleasant and Mount Kisco.
+From our Manhattan and New York offices our New York wrongful death and accident lawyers are ready to hold security companies who don’t do their jobs accountable.

-Our New York personal injury lawyers offer free consultations in our White Plains or New York City (Manhattan) offices.
+Our New York personal injury lawyers offer free consultations in our New York City (Manhattan) office.